pulumi/docs/pulumi-hugo/themes/default/content/_index.md

       description: Automatic encryption for secrets and state.

     - title: Empower with guardrails
-      description: Identity and Policy as Code ensures continuous compliance.
+      description: Identity and Policy as Code ensure continuous compliance.

     - title: See who changed what and when
       description: Full change visibility and auditing across your entire organization.